Kunal3723/AZ-Search-dsa/README.md

  Follow below steps to run frontend on your local machine
   1. Assuming you have cloned the repo.
 Open the client folder in your IDE.
   2. Then run 'npm install' in terminal
+  3. Then run 'npm install axios' in terminal
-  3. After this run 'npm start' in terminal
+  4. After this run 'npm start' in terminal
-  4. Now, you will see that web app will start on https://localhost:3000
+  5. Now, you will see that web app will start on https://localhost:3000
-  5. Now, you can use the app.
+  6. Now, you can use the app.

 # Run backend
   Follow below steps to run frontend on your local machine